 The Peregrine Falcon may be the target of illegal poaching of eggs and chicks (COSEWIC 2007).
 It is difficult to assess the overall significance of this threat.
 A case reported in 2003 in northern Quebec suggests that this threat persists (A. Saint-Louis, pers. comm.
 2014).
-The illegal shooting of Peregrine Falcons is a practice that still exists..
-For instance, 9.1% (n=99) of the Peregrine Falcons sent to the raptor clinic of the University of Montreal's Faculty of Veterinary Medicine had been killed or injured by gunshot (Desmarchelier et al., 2010).
+The illegal shooting of Peregrine Falcons is a practice that still exists.
+For example, 9.1% (n=99) of Peregrine Falcons brought in to the Clinique des oiseaux de proie at the Université de Montréal's Faculty of Veterinary Medicine had been killed or injured by bullets (Desmarchelier et al. 2010).